KetanKudikyal/Trex/README.md

 ## 🏆 Vision

-Trex envisions a future where Lightning Network liquidity seamlessly flows into DeFi ecosystems, creating a robust, private, and incentive-aligned bridge between Bitcoin's Lightning Network and Citrea's DeFi infrastructure.
+T-REX envisions a future where Lightning Network liquidity seamlessly flows into DeFi ecosystems, creating a robust, private, and incentive-aligned bridge between Bitcoin's Lightning Network and Citrea's DeFi infrastructure.
 By mining liquidity from Lightning to Citrea node hubs, we're building the foundation for a truly decentralized and efficient Bitcoin-DeFi economy.

 ---

-**Trex Protocol** - Mining Lightning Liquidity for a Better DeFi Future ⚡🔗
+**T-REX Protocol** - Mining Lightning Liquidity for a Better DeFi Future ⚡🔗